In-situ SHG microscopy investigation of the domain-wall-conductivity enhancement procedure in lithium niobate

 To illustrate this key finding in depth, Fig.~\ref{fig:InclCond} shows the I-V~characteristics and 3D inclination atlas structures of two representative samples of each group, samples B4 and A2.
 Geometrically, the domain area of the first sample is half that of the second, and both samples initially exhibit a predominantly negative average inclination (with prevailing t2t regions).
-In terms of electrical properties [panels (a) and (d)], the two samples show a similar evolution on a logarithmic scale, with currents increasing from nA to µA at ±10 V bias.
+In terms of electrical properties [panels (a) and (d)], the two samples show a similar evolution on a logarithmic scale, with currents increasing from nA to µA at ±10 V bias, while a low-field polarity asymmetry is also visible, more pronounced in A2 than in B4, consistent with different Schottky barriers of the DW/metal interfaces at the z+ and z- sides of the crystal, respectively, as discussed in detail in ref.~\onlinecite{Zahn2024}.
 However, their geometrical structures evolve in distinctly different ways.
 The upper panels (b) and (c), referring to B4, depict a structural development as expected from the literature: as described by \citet{Godau2017}, increased conductance correlates with the emergence of extensive positively inclined h2h regions spanning the crystal.
 These regions serve as primary pathways for charge transport, where mobile electrons compensate for the excess charge at static positive h2h sites.
 On the other hand, for sample A2 we observe a minimal geometrical evolution only [panels (e) to (f)].
 The average inclination remains effectively unchanged, and the geometrical features of the as-poled domain are largely preserved, with only minor modifications after the enhancement procedure.
 Even with the color scale normalized to the range of inclination angles, 99$\%$ of the structure exhibits angles between -0.6 and 0.3 degrees.